 The Commission adopted a strategy of a gradual, steady spend-down of the fund balance in 2005, addressing declining revenues.
-The fund balance continues to help buffer the difference between revenues and expenditures in Cycle 6, the period of this plan.
+The fund balance continues to help buffer the difference between revenues and expenditures.
 Once the fund balance is similar to annual revenues, it will have the sole purpose of ensuring adequate cash flow throughout the year.